bjoernbessert/haproxy-cert-otf/README.md

 - Load an index of all existing certs in memory on HAProxy startup (Lua + HAProxy stick-tables or Lua + HAProxy maps).
 Would save the filesystem lookups.

-- Maybe in HAProxy 2.1: Update/create certificates at runtime (no reload needed)
+- HAProxy 2.1: Update certificates at runtime (no reload needed)

 - Use 'luaossl" directly instead of openssl binary